Filing For Insurance Reimbursement

 “IN-NETWORK” INSURANCE COVERAGE:

-I am no longer an "in-network provider" or “preferred provider” for any health insurance plan or “managed care” company.
+I am not an "in-network provider" or “preferred provider” for any health insurance plan or “managed care” company.
 This means that, if you plan to see me in psychotherapy with your insurance company paying for part of that expense, you will have to ensure that you have "out of network benefits for outpatient mental health services" as part of your policy provisions.

 Although I can provide you with whatever form of bill you require, I am not responsible for communicating or negotiating with your insurer on your behalf – unless you directly authorize (and pay me) to do so (i.e., it will be YOUR responsibility to interface with them, should they fail to pay your claims in accord with your expectations).